 Neptune's atmosphere extends to great depths, gradually merging into water and other melted ices over a heavier, approximately Earth-size solid core.
 Neptune's blue color is the result of methane in the atmosphere.
 Uranus' blue-green color is also the result of atmospheric methane, but Neptune is a more vivid, brighter blue, so there must be an unknown component that causes the more intense color.

 Neptune has 13 known moons, six of which were discovered by Voyager 2.
+A 14th tiny, very dim, moon was discovered in 2013 and awaits official recognition.
 Triton, Neptune's largest moon, orbits the planet in the opposite direction compared with the rest of the moons, suggesting that it may have been captured by Neptune in the distant past.
-Triton is extremely cold -- temperatures on its surface are about -391degrees Fahrenheit (-235 degrees Celsius).
-Despite this deep freeze at Triton, Voyager 2 discovered geysers spewing icy material upward more than 8 km (5 miles).
-Triton's thin atmosphere, also discovered by Voyager, has been detected from Earth several times since, and is growing warmer -- although scientists do not yet know why.
+Triton is extremely cold - temperatures on its surface are about -235 degrees Celsius (-391 degrees Fahrenheit).
+Despite this deep freeze at Triton, Voyager 2 discovered geysers spewing icy material upward more than 8 kilometers (5 miles).
+Triton's thin atmosphere, also discovered by Voyager, has been detected from Earth several times since, and is growing warmer - although scientists do not yet know why.

 How Neptune Got its Name